fulldecent/formant-analyzer/Offline MATLAB analysis/2. Audio Format Conversion/README.md

 =======================

 The prerecorded utterances are converted into a standardized format for processing in Matlab.
-To ensure identical results with offline processing as when using the Formant Analyzer iOS app, we have chosen a very simple preferred format for storing the audio.
+To ensure identical results with offline processing and when using the Formant Analyzer iOS app, we have chosen a very simple preferred format for storing the audio.